20 people found this helpful

 - Polish with a piece of kitchen paper to dry it completely and bring out the shine.

-Ketchup is also a surprisingly effective product for cleaning silverware!
+Fun fact: Ketchup is also a surprisingly effective product for cleaning silverware!

 5. How to polish aluminium at home

-Cleaning aluminium pans, sinks and outdoor surfaces will bring a certain amount of sparkle back in its own right, but if you really want to know how to make aluminium shine, it needs some buffing.
-For smaller items give them a spray with specialist aluminium polish or a bit of cream of tartar and get buffing with a strong paper towel.
-For larger areas and sheet aluminium you’ll get the best results with a rotating buffer tool – just make sure you wear your safety goggles.
+Cleaning aluminium pans, sinks and outdoor surfaces will bring a certain amount of sparkle back in its own right.
+But if you really want to know how to make aluminium shine, it needs some buffing.
+Here’s how to polish aluminium:

-Even though these tips show you how to clean aluminium pots, sinks and outdoor furniture, you can actually give them a go on any aluminium surface.
+While these tips may be more focused on how to clean aluminium pans, sinks and outdoor furniture, you can actually give them a go on any aluminium surface.
+And don’t forget, you now also know how to remove oxidation from aluminium.
 Got loads to clean?
-Enlist some helping hands and start your own aluminium cleaning production line.
-It’ll feel like you’re living in a mirror-world in no time!
+Gather your loved ones and start your own aluminium cleaning production line.
+You’ll have the place cleaned up in no time, so you all can start messing it up again!